kenneth-ge/Substitution-Algebra/Problems/Problem 6.md

 We can transform this problem into a system of linear equations.
 Although many of the rules of algebra (e.g. cancelling terms out)  are technically not allowed under substitution algebra, they allow us to get a "substition-algebraically correct" answer.
 Let's try to "substitute away" the As in the second equation by substituting in the first equation.

 Doing so, we get B21C = 24C.
-Then, we can cancel out the 21 Cs on both sides, getting B = 3C.
+Then, we can "cancel out" the 21 Cs on both sides, getting B = 3C.

 We can then substitute in B = 3C in the first equation, giving us A = 1C.

+So, our values for X and Y are *X* = 1 and *Y* = 3.

 Substituting these numbers back into the first two equations, we see that these values check out!